alkiranet/terraform-provider-alkira/docs/resources/connector_aws_vpc.md

   type           = "ACCESS_KEY"
 }

 #
-# Create AWS-VPC connector for the first VPC and attach it with
-# segment 1
+# EXAMPLE 1
 #
+# Create one connector for a VPC and attach it with segment1
-resource "alkira_connector_aws_vpc" "connector-vpc1" {
+resource "alkira_connector_aws_vpc" "connector1" {
-  name           = "customer-vpc1"
+  name           = "vpc1"
   vpc_id         = "your_vpc_id"

   aws_account_id = "your_aws_account_id"